william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/metrics/metrics.md

     ![Linux load](./../../dcgm_gpu_monitoring/metrics/images/garafa_linux_power_usage.png)

-**Final note** - remember to Stop the A10 instances after finishing the labs or destroying the stack alltogether.
+**Final note** - remember to stop the A10 instances after finishing the labs or destroying the stack alltogether.

 ## Acknowledgements